moderntribe/square-one/docs/getting-started/01_installation.md

 ### Environment Install Variables

 SquareOne uses .env files for managing secrets required at build time.
 You can see an `.env.sample` file in the root.
-Before installation some secrets are required.
+Before installation, some secrets are required.

 1. Copy the `.env.sample` file and name it `.env`
 2. Fill in the required secrets